 9 Day Road Trip In Ireland And Northern Ireland - Itinerary & 12 Best Photo Spots

 Ireland and Northern Ireland boast breathtaking landscapes that are a photographer’s dream.
 From rolling hills to dramatic coastlines, each corner of these regions offers a unique backdrop for stunning photographs.
-We have spent the final 9 days of our 23-week family trip road tripping in Ireland and Northern Ireland.
+We have spent the final 9 days of our 23-week family trip in Europe road tripping in Ireland and Northern Ireland.
 As usual, I’ll share some of the best photo spots that have left us in awe, and hopefully will inspire you to visit as well.

 Logistic Tip